Spanish Course for AJCU Faculty

 Puebla -whose industry and commerce have a privileged setting- is a social and cultural meeting place.
 So, it is not surprising that arts and crafts, schools and universities, churches and convents and markets and plazas have seen Puebla declared a Cultural Heritage of Humanity.
 Its educational tradition is closely linked to The Society of Jesus: Puebla has been the major Jesuit educational center after the metropolitan area of Mexico City.

-We offer the residences on campus; it could be single or double occupancy.
-On residences there is a cafeteria or kitchen facilities to prepare your meals.
-As soon as we receive your application, we will process the request for a room at the residences.
+We offer the residences hall on campus; it could be single or double occupancy with a cafeteria and kitchen facilities.
+You can also ask for a room in a hotel near to the campus but we highly recommend you to live with a Mexican family to experiment a total immersion.
+As soon as we receive your application, we will process the request for a room at the residences, hotel or a placement in a family.

 How to apply